 Physical exercise can also increase your levels of dopamine, serotonin, and norepinephrine.

 Getting a massage is a pleasant, relaxing, and genuinely therapeutic activity.

-It increases serotonin and dopamine, while reducing the stress hormone cortisol.
-(40)
+It increases both serotonin and dopamine, while reducing the stress hormone cortisol.

-This is a diverse group that includes herbs, omega-3 essential oils, amino acids, and vitamins:
+This is a diverse group that includes herbs, essential fatty acids, amino acids, and vitamins:

 One additional type of supplement to look into is a psychobiotic formula.

-Psychobiotics are probiotics that specifically offer mental health benefits.
+Psychobiotics are probiotics that specifically bestow mental health benefits.

-The microbes that dwell in your intestines produce over 30 neurotransmitters, including dopamine and serotonin.
-(56)
+The microbes that dwell in the intestines produce over 30 neurotransmitters, including dopamine and serotonin.

 5-HTP (5-hydroxytryptophan) is a popular supplement for depression, insomnia, and anxiety.